-asphalt shingles curling shingles
+Asphalt shingles curling shingles

 Roofing

-The answer to 'asphalt shingles curling shingles' is that curling shingles are a common problem caused by a variety of factors, including improper installation, age, and environmental conditions.
+The answer to 'asphalt shingles curling shingles' is that curling shingles are a common roofing problem caused by a variety of factors, including improper installation, age, and environmental conditions.
 Curling shingles can lead to leaks, water damage, and reduced lifespan of the roof.

 Frequently Asked Questions